jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 However, as we keep using more Internet Age technology, it gets harder to rationalize aging ideological beliefs.
 The result is ideological loyalists devoutly watch the 24/7 media circus that's making our society hate itself, and moderate people keep abandoning politics.

-<iframe width="560" height="315" src="" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _This is what Left/Right has devolved to.
 Keep in mind, commentators, reporters, and columnists don't go to work like you and then think about the world.
 Being on TV is their job.
 But since too many of us tune-in, our elected politicians are forced to care what they think.
 Real politics put modern technology into ordinary people's hands.
-Once we start concentrating on building our own levers of power, our politicians will be free to help us._ [Reader Mode.](https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3)
+Once we start concentrating on building our own levers of power, our politicians will be free to help us.
+[Reader Mode.](https://youtu.be/J2Pjudf0810?start=3)_

 ## The Internet Age Needs a New Philosophy